weekenthralling/tablegpt-agent/README.md

 ### File Reading workflow

 We separate the file reading workflow from the data analysis workflow to maintain greater control over how the LLM inspects the dataset files.
-Typically, if you let the LLM inspect the dataset itself, it uses the `df.head()` function to get a preview of the data.
+Typically, if you let the LLM inspect the dataset itself, it uses the `df.head()` function to preview the data.
 While this is sufficient for basic cases, we have implemented a more structured approach by hard-coding the file reading workflow into several steps:

 - `normalization` (optional): For some Excel files, the content may not be 'pandas-friendly'.
-We include an optional normalization step to transform the Excel content into a more 'pandas-friendly' way.
+We include an optional normalization step to transform the Excel content into a more suitable format for pandas.
-- `df.info()`: Unlike `df.head()`, `df.info()` provides a different aspect of the dataset, such as the data types of each column, and number of non-null values, which also indicates whether a column contains NaN.
+- `df.info()`: Unlike `df.head()`, `df.info()` provides insights into the dataset's structure, such as the data types of each column and the number of non-null values, which also indicates whether a column contains NaN.
 This insight helps the LLM understand the structure and quality of the data.
 - `df.head()`: The final step displays the first n rows of the dataset, where n is configurable.
 A larger value for n allows the LLM to glean more information from the dataset; however, too much detail may divert its attention from the primary task.

 ### Code Execution

-The `tablegpt-agent` directs `tablegpt` to generate python code for data analysis.
-This code is then executed within a sandbox environment to maintain system security.
+The `tablegpt-agent` directs `tablegpt` to generate Python code for data analysis.
+This code is then executed within a sandbox environment to ensure system security.
 The execution is managed by the [pybox](https://github.com/edwardzjl/pybox) library, which provides a simple way to run Python code outside the main process.

 ### Plugins